What’s New?

 All My Love and Then Some: The Letters of Cpl.
 Polly G. Meilman RCAF (WD) to Her Parents, 1942-1944 is not one of my artist's books, but a just-published book of letters edited by my sister Margaret Melhorn.
 I didn't become a funny feminist artist all on my own—both my parents had a sense of humour, but my mother was particularly wacky.
 (It was she who chose Light and Flaky as the title of the memoir with recipes which I produced many years ago.)
 As the description on the Friesen Press website says: "Filled with Meilman's characteristic wit and humour, these letters provide a lively firsthand account of a young woman learning, adjusting and maturing during her service in the air force."
 More than eighty of the letters Polly wrote home were saved in a brown paper bag.
 Margaret has compiled and edited these letters and augmented them with insights into their historical and familial context.

 On the Grain is the latest in a series of sewn books using poems about sewing as text.
-So far, there are five books with text by Lorna Crozier (see Button, Zipper, Needle, Ironing Board and Scissors on the LIST-sewing page,) four with poems by Hazel Hall (see Counterpanes, Heavy Threads, Mending, and Two Sewing,) one with a poem by Terry Ann Carter (see Zipper: A Suite,) one by Alexandra Cussons (see Sewing Pattern,) two by Diane Dawber (see Grandmother and Aunt,) one by Bronwen Wallace (see Like the Petit Point) and one by Alice Moore Dunbar-Nelson (see I Sit and Sew) and this one by Cindy Veach.
+So far, there are five books with text by Lorna Crozier (see Button, Zipper, Needle, Ironing Board and Scissors on the LIST-sewing page,) four with poems by Hazel Hall (see Counterpanes, Heavy Threads, Mending, and Two Sewing,) one with a poem by Terry Ann Carter (see Zipper: A Suite,) one by Alexandra Cussons (see Sewing Pattern,) two by Diane Dawber (see Grandmother and Aunt,) one by Bronwen Wallace (see Like the Petit Point,) one by Alice Moore Dunbar-Nelson (see I Sit and Sew) and one by Cindy Veach (see On the Grain).

 Go To Top